-5 Device Operation
+4. Device Operation

 The device operation is controlled by instructions from the host processor.
-The list of instructions and their associated opcodes are contained in Table 16-1, on page 43, through Table 16-4, on page 44.
+The list of instructions and their associated opcodes are contained in Table 15-1 on page 35 through Table 15-4 on page 36.
 A valid instruction starts with the falling edge of \overline{CS} followed by the appropriate 8-bit opcode and the Buffer or main memory address location.
 While the \overline{CS} pin is low, toggling the SCK pin controls the loading of the opcode and the Buffer or main memory address location through the SI (Serial Input) pin.
 All instructions, addresses, and data are transferred with the Most Significant Bit (MSB) first.

 Three address bytes are used to address memory locations in either the main memory array or in the Buffer.
-The three address bytes are comprised of a number of dummy bits and a number of actual device address bits, with the number of dummy bits varying depending on the operation being performed and the selected device page size.
-Buffer addressing for the standard DataFlash page size (264 bytes) is referenced in the datasheet using the terminology BFA8 - BFA0 to denote the nine address bits required to designate a byte address within the Buffer.
-The main memory addressing is referenced using the terminology PA9 - PA0 and BA8 - BA0, where PA9 - PA0 denotes the 10 address bits required to designate a page address, and BA8 - BA0 denotes the nine address bits required to designate a byte address bits required to designate a bate address bits required to designate a byte address bits required to designate a bate address bits required to designate a byte address bits required to designate a byte address bits required to designate a bate address bits required to designate a byte address bits are used.
+The three address bytes will be comprised of a number of dummy bits and a number of actual device address bits, with the number of dummy bits varying depending on the operation being performed and the selected device page size.
+Buffer addressing for the optional DataFlash-L page size (264 bytes) is referenced in the datasheet using the terminology BFA8 - BFA0 to denote the nine address bits required to designate a byte address within the Buffer.
+The main memory addressing is referenced using the terminology PA9 - PA0 and BA8 - BA0, where PA9 - PA0 denotes the 10 address bits required to designate a page address, and BA8 - BA0 denotes the nine address bits required to designate a byte address bits required to designate a byte address bits required to designate a page.
+Therefore, when using the optional DataFlash-L page size, a total of 22 address bits are used.

-For the "power of 2" binary page size (256 bytes), the Buffer addressing is referenced in the datasheet using the conventional terminology BFA7 - BFA0 to denote the eight address bits required to designate a byte address within the Buffer.
-Main memory addressing is referenced using the terminology A17 - A0, where A17 - A8 denotes the 10 address bits required to designate a page address, and A7 - A0 denotes the eight address bits required to designate to designate a byte address bits required to designate a page.
-Therefore, when using the binary page size, a total of 21 address bits are used.
+For the default page size (256 bytes), the Buffer addressing is referenced in the datasheet using the conventional terminology BFA7 - BFA0 to denote the eight address bits required to designate a byte address within the Buffer.
+Main memory addressing is referenced using the terminology A17 - A0, where A17 - A8 denotes the 10 address bits required to designate a page address, and A7 - A0 denotes the eight address bits required to designate a byte address within a page.
+Therefore, when using the default page size, a total of 21 address bits are used.

-6 Read Commands
+5. Read Commands

 By specifying the appropriate opcode, data can be read from the main memory or from the data buffer.
-The DataFlash supports RapidS protocols for Mode 0 and Mode 3.
-See Section 26, Detailed Bit-Level Read Waveforms: RapidS Mode 0/Mode 3, on page 60 for diagrams detailing the clock cycle sequences for each mode.
+The DataFlash-L supports RapidS protocols for Mode 0 and Mode 3.
+Please see Section 25., "Detailed Bit-level Read Waveforms: RapidS Mode 0/Mode 3" on page 52 for diagrams detailing the clock cycle sequences for each mode.

-6.1 Continuous Array Read (Legacy Command: E8h)
+5.1 Continuous Array Read (Legacy Command: E8h)